vimona3ds/diverge-3/docs/features/visual_system.md

   - ✅ Added verification of resource disposal
   - ✅ Fixed test expectations to match actual implementation call patterns
   - ✅ Added type-specific tests for each material and uniform update
+- ✅ Fixed issues in remaining visual system tests:
+  - ✅ Completed FluidSimulation tests with all 11 tests now passing
+  - ✅ Added comprehensive null checks for all uniform accesses in simulateStep method
+  - ✅ Fixed uniform handling in updateParams method for all material properties
+  - ✅ Ensured proper initialization checks throughout all FluidSimulation methods

 **Incomplete:**
 - ❌ Performance optimizations for visual rendering